dbackeus/vimana/README.md

 If not then look at `bin/setup` and translate whatever happens there to your own environment.

+Since puma-dev might be tricky to reach across devices on your local network you might want to start a server using `rails server -b 0.0.0.0` when you need to establish a connection between the simulator client and ActionCable.

 ## Todo

 - Sign out